same-as-usual/iris-classification/README.md

 plt.xlabel("Petal Length (cm)")
 plt.ylabel("Petal Width (cm)")
 plt.show()
-📌 Output:
+📌 Example Output:

-Insight:

-Petal dimensions strongly determine the species.
-Setosa is well-separated, while Versicolor and Virginica have slight overlap.
 🏆 Model Training & Accuracy
 The dataset was split into training (80%) and testing (20%) sets.
-A Logistic Regression model was trained and achieved 98% accuracy.
+A Logistic Regression model was trained and tested, achieving an accuracy of 98%. python

-python
 Copy
 Edit